 For good service at a restaurant, a tip of 15% of the pre-tax bill is customary.
 Some restaurants add a service charge to the bill, especially in large groups, in which case further tipping is not expected.
 Tipping is also customary in bars, salons/spas, and taxis.

-- QUÉBEC: In Québec, wines and liquors may be purchased at Société des alcools du Québec (SAQ) outlets.
-Beer and some wines are available at grocery and convenience stores.
+In Québec, wine, liquor and beer are available at Société des alcools du Québec (SAQ) outlets.
+Beer, wine and cider are also available at grocery and convenience stores.
 The legal drinking age is 18 years.

 Canada adheres to the metric system.
 Units such as the litre, metre, and kilogram are used for measurement.
+However, Imperial units are sometimes also used.
 Celsius is used to measure temperature.